MShbana/post-it/README.md

 3. **CRUD Operations:**
     * Used Ajax requests for the create/update/delete views.
 4. **Notifications App:**
-    * Used Django-notification to implement the notifications for user's comments, likes and following
+    * Used [Django-notification][link_django_notifications] to implement the notifications for user's comments, likes and following

 ---